 It has been over a week since I switched to using the RemixMini as my primary computer at home and I realized that I have not been providing promised updates on how it is going.
 I figured that now is a better time then any to provide a few updates.

 I am happy to report that the RemixMini is actually working better then I expected as my primary driver.
-I am able to get a decent amount of work done on this $70 computer but this should not come as a surprise as I am a Android power user.
+I am able to get a decent amount of work done on this (Affiliate Link)$70 computer but this should not come as a surprise as I am a Android power user.
 Most of the applications I use daily on my tablet also function flawlessly on the RemixMini including Chrome, GMail and my SSH client.

 RemixOS, Jide’s custom take on Android 5.1 is very responsive and works well for most tasks.
 Unfortunately there are some hardware issues that I need to write about before I go a bit deeper into RemixOS.